 for which they need “formal mental health services,” according to national surveys.
 Additionally, “as many of 50%” of school-aged children require emotional support to deal with family, peer, or other relationship difficulties.

-The large number of students requiring emotional support of some kind underscores the need for schools to take steps to improve the emotional support services they offer students.
+The sheer number of students requiring emotional support of some kind underscores the need for schools to take steps to improve the emotional support services they offer students.

 Emotional Support: An Important Ingredient for Academic Success